ILaffely/CS3300_Team-1-3_Group/Team_1-3_Scrum_GE_Sprint_Document.md

 - Goals for next few days?
 - Comfort level with workload, etc
 - Set up the next in-person meeting 03/12 @ 11:00am?
-- Figure out role rotation
+- Figure out role rotation.
 - Send a communication message to other 3 person team to share the tech documentation portion (optional).
 - Any concerns/ questions.